PrincetonUniversity/BrainPipe/README.md

 To install elastix, follow the instructions in the manual under the easy way, not the "super easy" way

 if you use the 'easy way' but have a modern computer, your gcc version may be too high.
-For this, you'll need at least ITK 5.0.
+For this, you'll need at least ITK 5.0 which means you need to use elastix version 5, not 4.8.
 The following worked on Ubuntu 18 with two GeForce RTX 2070 SUPERs.

 - made two dirs: ITK-build and elastix-build
 - added ITKSNap 5